-By the time he passed away, there were some 23 corporations under The Telegram umbrella.
+By the time he passed away, The Telegram umbrella included 23 corporations.

 In 1995, when the World Wide Web was just 2 years old, the company and its Madison CBS affiliate became one of the early adapters in online news.
 Murphy Burns let staff know early that digital media would be measured as its own business entity and part of the “core business.”

 Morgan Murphy Media continued to expand in the 1990s and early 2000s with the acquisition of radio stations in southwestern Wisconsin and WKBT-TV in La Crosse, Wisconsin.